MCI J-Series

 The MCI J-Series is a model of motorcoach bus produced by Motor Coach Industries (MCI).
 The bus is primarily used by tour and charter bus operators.
 It is sold alongside the MCI D-Series bus, primarily used by intercity bus services and public transit operators.

 The J-Series was introduced in 2001 initially as a mid-range supplement for the D- and E-Series coaches in the MCI coach lineup.
-It is manufactured at the main plant in Pembina, North Dakota, United States as well as in Winnipeg, Manitoba, Canada.
+It is manufactured at the NFI Group facility in Crookston, Minnesota, United States as well as in Winnipeg, Manitoba, Canada.

 Development

 Background

 In 1998, MCI introduced the 102-EL3.
 Also known as the Renaissance, it was a new coach introduced to compete with the Prevost H-Series.
 The E-Series featured an all new body (designed by Designworks) and it introduced many new features such as a curved stepwell, a steerable tag axle, electronically controlled air suspension and disc brakes.
-Due to the rushed develompent of the E-Series, some of the coach's features were unreliable at the beginning prompting MCI to develop a companion coach model.
+Due to the rushed development of the E-Series, some of the coach's features were unreliable at the beginning prompting MCI to develop a companion coach model.
 In 2001, the 102-EL3 was renamed to the E4500 bringing it in line with MCI's new nomenclature for their coaches.

 Introduction

 In 2001, MCI introduced the J-Series at the 2001 UMA Motorcoach Expo.
 The J-Series retained most of the Designworks designed body from the E-Series but with minor changes.
-However, many of the new on-board technologies on the E-Series were removed in order to appeal to customers looking for a coach with a modern design with more simple on-board technologies.
+However, many of the new on-board technologies on the E-Series were removed in order to appeal to customers looking for a lower-cost coach with a modern design but with simpler on-board technologies.

 Variants

 J4500

 The J4500 was introduced in 2001 as a model to fill the gap in MCI's product line between the D4500 and E4500.
-It combined the modern design of the E-Series with the simpler technologies of the D-Series.
+It combined the modern design of the E-Series with the more basic on-board technologies of the D-Series.
 In 2004, MCI added disc brakes as an option.
 In 2010, MCI added its "Bendix" suspension system to the J4500, improving handling.